TeamPiccolo/piccolo2-server/docs/installation.rst

 The Raspberry Pi is a miniature computer which runs an operating system, *Raspbian*, which is a variant of Linux.

+*Raspbian* can be obtained from the `downloads page <https://www.raspberrypi.org/downloads>`_ at the `Raspberry Pi Foundation <https://www.raspberrypi.org/>`_.
+At the time of writing, the latest version is *Raspbian Jessie*, released on 18th March 2016. (*Raspbian Jessie Lite* has not been tested with the Piccolo.)

-Download the latest version of *Raspbian* from the Raspberry Pi Foundation and image it onto a memory card.
+Download the zip (or Torrent) file and follow the Foundation's instructions to image it onto a memory (SD) card.

 ==============
 Python version